merely-useful/py-rse/index.md

   - Yes.
 The "Motivation" section of the README explains this.

-Installation instructions: Is there a clearly-stated list of dependencies?
+Installation instructions: Is there a clearly stated list of dependencies?
 Ideally these should be handled with an automated package management solution.

   - Yes.
 In our `setup.py` file the `install_requires` argument lists dependencies.